BartoszBaczek/thesession-webscrapper/README.md

 ## Description

-Downloads all tunes from thesession.org in abc format
+Downloads all tunes from thesession.org in abc format.

 ## To use

-To clone and run you'll need [CasperJS](http://casperjs.org/)From your command line:
+To clone and run you'll need [CasperJS](http://casperjs.org/).
+From your command line:
 ```bash
 # Clone this repository
 git clone https://github.com/BartoszBaczek/thesession-webscrapper.git